drwhirstyburgers/punchclock/README.md

   4. As a user I want to see my most recent shifts first.
     - I will just quickly add "default_scope { order('created_at DESC') }" to the shift model to make it more intuitive.

+  5. As a developer I want to be able to call the update and create method from the index in order to avoid unnecessary clicks.
+    - This is proving most challenging for me.
+I will consult a to do app I created wherein the to-dos were created from the users new view.
+    - so far I have tried using helper methods, but I had trouble passing the object to the method.
+    - I am pretty sure I have to manipulate the routes to modify the AJAX requests accordingly.
+    - I managed to do it by manipulating the routes to match to the action in the controller and passing the correct data to the forms via the controller and each loops.

 I have worked hard on this.
 I hope it shows what I am capable of.